TEDConsulting/flutterNewsApp/README.md

 # flutterNewsApp

-A Fluuter news app using fluuter and news API
+A Flutter news app using flutter and news API